SKETCH & ENHANCE. . .and spin-off marketing products!

 •

 In the same vein, I sketch characters for biographical novels and—in the process of updating my own best-selling Seattle Sweetbriar Series—I stumbled across a public domain image of a Duwamish village near Seattle in 1852.
-In the example below, is a collage of a handful of character sketches and the Duwamish village.
-Below it, pages 32 and 33 of my Sweetbriar update-in-progress.
-A picture is worth a thousand words.
+The example below is a collage of character sketches and the Duwamish village.
+Below are pages 32 and 33 of my Sweetbriar update-in-progress.
+A picture is worth a thousand words. •

 I'm sometimes asked to sketch a photograph for inclusion in a book.
 In this example, the request was for St. Terese of Juneau, AK.